 Another misconception of AI and machine learning in large organisations is about timing.
-It is widely believed that data driven solutions automating particular business tasks are supposed to deliver results the day after deployment.
+It is a common belief that data driven solutions automating particular business tasks will deliver results right from the day after deployment.

 When building software the requirements tend to be more finite.
 Code this thing so that when this other thing happens it responds with `X` or `Y`.
 When dealing with Artificial Intelligence the problem space is commonly distilled into probabilities.

 For example, in finance, what is the probability that over the next three days I’ll spend my money on fuel for my automobile.
 These algorithms don’t immediately show results and often times they are made up of multiple algorithms working in tandem leading to a prediction based on a prediction.

 These tactics take time to perfect and understanding that immediate value isn’t a normal case.
 Overtime, as the predictions receive more data and the data scientists have more time to manipulate the machine learning process, an increasing accuracy in the predictions will show.

 It is common to hear large organisations working on an “agile” org chart and business process.
 The cross-functional aspect of AI and Machine Learning lends itself to a more agile organisations as it’s typical to find more knowledge sharing in a Pod like organisations chart as opposed to a traditional manager-managee environment.
 AI and machine learning are both agile by nature, as many problems are solved by trial and error.
 Applying more traditional and less agile processes to building data-driven solutions can lead to development cycles that can become just too long to sustain.
 This will, in turn, contribute to extending timelines and increasing disappointment at the end of each of such cycles.